lostjared/libmx2/README.md

 - **Modular Architecture**: Offers a flexible structure to accommodate various project needs.
 - **Optional OpenGL/GLAD/GLM support**: You can compile in support for these libraries with examples
 - **Optional Vulkan**: You can compile in support for Vulkan or MoltenVK

+## Modular Library Design

+libmx2 is split into three separate library modules that are built independently:

+- **mx** — The core module.
+Provides SDL2 window management, input handling, font rendering, PNG/JPEG loading, audio (SDL2_mixer), configuration, and general utilities.
+This module has no dependency on any graphics API and is always built.
+- **mxgl** — The OpenGL module.
+Contains OpenGL/GLAD initialization, GL shader helpers, 3D model loading, and the in-app console overlay.
+Built only when `-DOPENGL=ON` (the default).
+Links against the core `mx` library.
+- **mxvk** — The Vulkan module.
+Contains Vulkan initialization (via volk), Vulkan pipeline/shader helpers, Vulkan-based model rendering, text rendering, and sprite batching.
+Built as a static library only when `-DVULKAN=ON`.
+Links against the core `mx` library.

+This separation means you can build a project that uses only the core SDL2 features, or opt in to OpenGL, Vulkan, or both.
+OpenGL and Vulkan never depend on each other — they share only the common `mx` core.
 ## Getting Started

 ### Prerequisites